MCAS MIRAMAR UNITS

 In 1993, the Base Realignment and Closure Committee recommended closing the El Toro and Tustin air stations and moving the Marines to Miramar.
 Top Gun and the Navy’s F-14 Tomcat and E-3 Hawkeye squadrons were relocated and the base was once again redesignated as Marine Corps Air Station Miramar.
 Marines began arriving in August 1994, and by 1997 MCAS Miramar was fully operational.
 In 1999, El Toro and Tustin were closed.

-MCAS Miramar now serves as home to the 3rd Marine Aircraft Wing, including MAG-11’s fixed-wing F/A-18 and KC-130 Hercules squadrons and MAG-16’s MV-22 Osprey tiltrotors and CH-53E Super Stallion helicopters.
+MCAS Miramar now serves as home to the 3rd Marine Aircraft Wing, including MAG-11's fixed-wing F/A-18, F-35B and F-35C and KC-130 Hercules squadrons and MAG-16's, MV-22 Osprey tiltrotors and CH-53E Super Stallion helicopters.
 The support command Marine Air Control Group 38 and the 3rd MAW Band are also located here.
-The 4th Marine Air Wing, an MV-22 Osprey squadron and H&HS Marine Flight Division’s UC-12 and UC-38 squadrons are here at MCAS Miramar as well.
+The 4th Marine Air Wing, an MV-22 Osprey squadron and H&HS Marine Flight Division's UC-12 and UC-35 squadrons are here at MCAS Miramar as well.

 With a storied past behind it, MCAS Miramar is looking forward to a bright future as the West Coast’s home to Marine air power.